 - doctors’ notes if part time hours or light duty is required

 - termination notices – both if the employer is terminating the worker, or the worker is quitting

-The Way Immigration is very familiar with the requirements of the Temporary Foreign Worker Program and has assisted with concluding numerous employer compliance audits in a positive fashion.
-We would be pleased to assist your organization to respond to an Employer Compliance Audit.
+At The Way Immigration, we are very familiar with the requirements of the Temporary Foreign Worker Program and the regulatory guidelines for compliance audits.
+We are able to provide guidance and advice on any compliance issues or questions you have, and identify the applicable compliance requirements in your situation.
+We have helped many businesses to conclude the employer compliance audits in a positive fashion.
+Our office would be pleased to assist your organization to respond to an Employer Compliance Audit.